Stable allocations in discrete exchange economies: Proof of Theorem

 \begin{enumerate} \item{\textbf{Preprocessing}}

-We apply the following procedures in no particular order until there is no further update to $(B|\tilde{t})$.
-The number of rows may increase, so we refer to $i$ as a row rather than an agent. \begin{enumerate} \item For row $i$ and category $k$ such that $\sum_{j\in O^k} b_{i,j} =1$ (a guaranteed utility of 1 from category $k$) and $\tilde{t}_i > 1$ (additional guaranteed utility), divide row $i$ into two rows.
-One row inherits category $k$ ($\{b_{i,j}\}_{j \in O^k}$), the other row inherits other categories ($\{b_{i,j}\}_{j \notin O^k}$), and the remaining entries of the two rows are zero.
-Accordingly, expand the target-utility vector $\tilde{t}$ such that $\tilde{t}_i$ is divided into two elements $1$ and $\tilde{t}_i -1$.
+We apply the following procedures to $(B|\tilde{t})$ in no particular order until there is no further update.
+The number of rows may increase, so we refer to $i$ as a row rather than an agent.